 Reduce the number of possible values in the Page dimension by filtering out any dynamic session/customer ID variables in the Query parameter settings.
 You can exclude query parameters from your reports by stripping them from URLs.
 To strip the query parameters, edit your view settings.
 Under Site Search Settings, edit the Query parameter options.

 You can use this spreadsheet to extract query parameters.
 The spreadsheet uses the Analytics API add-on for Google Sheets to query the list of pages for the last 7 days and extract all unique query parameters into an easy-to-read list.
 You can go through the list, mark the parameters you'd like to exclude, and then generate a comma-separated string that you paste directly into the Exclude URL Query Parameters option under your View Settings.
 Instructions are included in the spreadsheet.

 Analytics uses a visits table to store raw data about each session on your property.
 In addition, pre-aggregated data for common reports is stored in processed tables (referred to as aggregate tables).
 These processed tables allow commonly requested reports to be loaded quickly and without sampling.1

 Data limits for daily processed tables

-Daily processed tables store a maximum of 50k rows for standard Google Analytics and 75k rows for Google Analytics Premium.
-This means that, for each processed table, many unique dimension value combinations2 are stored per day.
-When there are more than that number of dimension value combinations for a given table, Google Analytics stores the top N values3 and creates an (other) row for the remaining value combinations.
+Daily processed tables store a maximum of 50k rows for standard Analytics and 75k rows for Google Analytics 360.
+This means that, for each processed table, many unique dimension-value combinations2 are stored per day.
+When there are more than that number of dimension-value combinations for a given table, Analytics stores the top N values3 and creates an (other) row for the remaining value combinations.